 Diet and Supplementation

-Known as the ‘healthy fats’, Omega 3 is vital for keeping cells supple and functioning well.
+- Omega 3 Fats are known as ‘healthy fats.’
+Omega 3 is vital for keeping cells supple and functioning well.
 Omega 3 nourishes the cell membrane of joint tissue, allowing for proper flexibility and fluidity.
-It also sets the stage for repair and healthy maintenance.
+It also sets the stage for repair and health maintenance.

-Cells high in Omega 3 cool the body more quickly, reducing inflammation and thus reducing the risk of disease.
+Cells high in Omega 3 cool the body more quickly, reducing inflammation, and thus reducing the risk of disease.
 Fish oil also helps to reduce the “bad fats” (triglycerides) in the blood and raise the “good fats” (HDL).
-This makes the blood less viscous, improving healthy circulation and reducing the risk of heart disease or other chronic illnesses.
+This makes the blood less viscous, improving healthy circulation, and reducing the risk of heart disease or other chronic illnesses.

-Glucosamine is the stuff of our tendons, ligaments and cartilage.
+- Glucosamine and Chondroitin Glucosamine is the stuff of our tendons, ligaments, and cartilage.
 It’s been suggested that glucosamine helps to reduce the risk of osteoarthritis by improving cartilage formation and lubricating the joints.
 In doing so, it may relieve the pain of arthritic knees and maximize cartilage repair.

 Eat: Bone broth soups made from chicken or beef bones (organic where possible)